plasma-group/pigi/packages/docs/src/core/src/specs/contract.rst

 Invalid-History Challenge
 =========================
 The Invalid-History Challenge is the most complex challenge-response game in both vanilla Plasma Cash and this spec.
-This part of the protocol mitigates the attack in which the operator includes an forged "invalid" transaction whose sender is not the previous recipient.
+This part of the protocol mitigates the attack in which the aggregator includes an forged "invalid" transaction whose sender is not the previous recipient.

 Effectively, this challenge allows the rightful owner of a coin to request that the exiter provide a proof that the owner has spent their funds.
 The idea here is that if the rightful owner really is the rightful owner, then the exiter will not be able to provide such a transaction.